 Figure 6.
 Surface water features map (EA, 2023)

-OS mapping indicates that there are no nearby surface watercourses for the Site to discharge into.
+OS mapping indicates a surface water feature is not located within 100 m south of the Site.
 According to DEFRA's Magic Map, the Site is not within 250m of a SSSI or SPA.